-Apparently they like us too so they came up with some questions and we gave them some answers!
+We liked the peeps and tripfilms and apparently they like us too so they came up with some questions and we gave them some answers!
 So now we’re sharing with you.
-So without further ado, May we Present Interview with a Filmmaker: Gone With the Wynn’s

 Fist off thanks for watching….did you watch it all the way through?